Holodomor: Scope and duration

-The famine affected the Ukrainian SSR as well as the Moldavian Autonomous Soviet Socialist Republic (a part of the Ukrainian SSR at the time) in spring 1932, and from February to July 1933, with the most victims recorded in spring 1933.
+The famine affected the Ukrainian SSR, including the Moldavian Autonomous Soviet Socialist Republic (MASSR), which was a part of it, in spring 1932 and from February to July 1933, with the most victims recorded in spring 1933.
+In 1929 and 1930, over 3,000 peasant households had been nationalised with their goods confiscated.
+The authorities deliberately continued the grain requisitions, leaving the population without means of subsistence.
+Due to starvation, approximately 20,000 people died in the MASSR during the 1932–1933 period.
 The consequences are evident in demographic statistics: between 1926 and 1939, the Ukrainian population increased by only 6.6%, whereas Russia and Belarus grew by 16.9% and 11.7% respectively.
-The number of Ukrainians as ethnicity decreased by 10%.
+The number of Ukrainians by ethnicity decreased by 10%.

 From the 1932 harvest, Soviet authorities were able to procure only 4.3 million tons of grain, as compared with 7.2 million tons obtained from the 1931 harvest.
 Rations in towns were drastically cut back, and in winter 1932–1933 and spring 1933, people in many urban areas starved.
 Urban workers were supplied by a rationing system and therefore could occasionally assist their starving relatives in the countryside, but rations were gradually cut.
 By spring 1933, urban residents also faced starvation.
 It is estimated 70% to 80% of all famine deaths during the Holodomor in eight analyzed Oblasts in the Soviet Union occurred in the first seven months of 1933.